phnx-im/docs/src/spec/queuing_service/keypackage_publication.md

 To prevent a homeserver from learning which groups a user is a member of, the user's information on the QS and DS are pseudonymous.
 However, other users must be able to authenticate the user when one of the user's clients joins a group.
 This would typically happen through the Credential in a client's KeyPackage.
 However, since the KeyPackages are published on the QS and the public trees to which the KeyPackages are added are observable by the DS.

-The goal of this mechanism is thus to protect the unlinkability between the user's pseudonymous identity (i.e. the pseudonymous user record on the QS and the user's user and client profiles on the local DS) and the user's actual identity against a malicious homeserver.
+The goal of this mechanism is thus to protect the unlinkability between the user's pseudonymous identity (i.e. the QS user record and the user's user and client profiles on the local DS) and the user's actual identity against a malicious homeserver.

 The mechanism outlined in this section does not protect against the use of traffic pattern analysis.
 However, it can be used in conjunction with an onion routing system or a mixnet.